 Serving Suggestions

-This Turkish dana guvec is incredibly versatile when it comes to accompaniments you can serve with it.
+This Turkish beef stew is incredibly versatile when it comes to accompaniments you can serve with it.

 Breads: We highly recommend serving some bread that will absorb the delicious sauce the stew makes.
-Pide bread, cornbread, or soft dinner rolls all make excellent sides for this beef stew.
+Pide bread, Turkish flat bread, cornbread, or soft dinner rolls all make excellent sides for this beef stew.

-Side Dishes: You can always have a look at some of our other popular side dishes such as rice with orzo, Middle Eastern rice, or bulgur pilaf.
-All of these sides will add a traditional feel to the table, especially if you serve this beef stew in a clay pot.
+Side Dishes: You can always have a look at some of our popular side dishes such as rice Turkish rice pilav, ic pilav, or bulgur pilavı.
+All of these sides will add a traditional feel to the table.

-Salads: You can also make some salad like our shepherd salad, piyaz or a refreshing radish salad.
+Salads: You can also make some salad like our shepherd salad or piyaz.

 And, you can even serve a fresh dip on the side.
-We love this cacik recipe or making Turkish yogurt or strained yogurt from scratch.
+We love to pair stews with cacik, Turkish yogurt or strained yogurt.

 FAQs